Titán (wrestler): New Japan Pro-Wrestling (2013–present)

 As a result of winning the 2012 En Busca de un Ídolo, Titán participated in his first Japanese tour as part of the 2013 Fantastica Mania tour.
 During the tour Titán worked with, and against NJPW wrestlers such as Tama Tonga, Jushin Thunder Liger, Tiger Mask, Bushi, and Ishii.
-He returned to NJPW later that year as the sole Mexican participant in NJPW's Best of the Super Juniors tournament (BOSJ) based on his performance during the Fantastica Mania tour.
+He returned to NJPW later that year as the sole Mexican participant in NJPW's Best of the Super Juniors tournament based on his performance during the Fantastica Mania tour.
 Titán ended up winning three of his eight matches in the tournament, finishing the tournament with six points.

 From January 14 to 19, 2014, Titán took part in his second Fantastica Mania tour with New Japan Pro-Wrestling, working mostly undercard matches.
 Titán unsuccessfully challenged Cavernario for the Mexican National Welterweight Champion on January 22, 2016, during the Fantastica Mania 2016 tour.
 Titán returned to NJPW on July 20 to take part in the 2016 Super J-Cup, losing to Will Ospreay in his first round match.
 Titan, along with Angel de Oro, returned to New Japan Pro-Wrestling on October 21 at Road to Power Struggle event where they took part in 2016 Super Jr. Tag Tournament.
 They were eliminated in the first round by Roppongi Vice.

 He returned to Japan to work the 2017 Fantastica Mania tour, and was later invited to work both days of NJPW's "G1 Special in USA" tour on July 1 and 2, losing to and then defeating Los Ingobernables de Japón with various partners.
 He toured with NJPW from September 10 through November 5 as part of their "Road to Power Struggle" tour.
 As part of the tour Titán teamed up with Dragon Lee to participate in the 2017 Super Junior Tag tournament, losing in the first round to Los Ingobernables de Japón (BUSHI and Hiromu Takahashi).
 He ended the tour on November 5, with Titán and Dragon Lee losing to The Young Bucks (Matt Jackson and Nick Jackson) at NJPW's Power Struggle ppv.